memgraph/docs/docs/reference-guide/streams/overview.md

 ```cypher
 SHOW STREAMS;
 ```

 Shows a list of existing streams with the following information:
-- stream name
+* stream name
-- list of topics
-- consumer group id
+* stream type
-- batch interval
+* batch interval
-- batch size
+* batch size
-- transformation procedure name
+* transformation procedure name
-- the owner of the streams
+* the owner of the streams
-- the bootstrap servers
-- whether the stream is running
+* whether the stream is running

 ## Check stream

 ```cypher
 CHECK STREAM <stream name> [BATCH_LIMIT <count>] [TIMEOUT <milliseconds>] ;
 ```

 Does a dry-run on stream with name `<stream name>` with `<count>` number of batches and returns the result of the transformation: the queries and their parameters that would be executed in a normal run.
 If `<count>` is unspecified,